jmoro0408/playlist-creator/README.md

 * Try hashing as a transformation technique
 * Make available for other users - however the performance would be entirely dependent on their playlist style, quantity of playlists, and quantity of songs per playlist.
+* Include track year as a training feature, as some playlists are skewed towards certain eras.